 - The first experiments in Sweden, which proved it was feasible (Lindvall 1989)

-- Improvement after 10 years in one of these patients (Piccini 1999)
+- Improvement persisted even after 15 years in two of these patients (Kefalopoulou 2014)

 So why aren’t stem cells being used by all doctors???